All Episodes

 We know intelligence agencies knew everything about this guy.

-He was connected to a radical Imam who advised, inspired two 9-11 hijackers.
+He was connected to a radical Imam who advised, inspired, two 9-11 hijackers.

 He was in the same mosque.

-Allahu Akbar, when he when he uh when he opens fire.
+Allahu Akbar, when he opens fire.

 Probably coming up sometime in the next hour.